 Students are required to complete 10.0 Full Course Equivalents (FCEs) within the maximum time limit of 3 years as a full-time student and 6 years as a part-time student.
 Please note, most full-time students complete their degree within 2 years.
 The table below outlines the distribution of required and elective courses, together with practica, which are taken throughout the program.

-1CHL5004H begins earlier in September than regularly scheduled graduate courses and continues into the Winter session with 2 final days in February.
+1CHL5004H begins earlier in September than regularly scheduled graduate.

 Students have an opportunity to take 2.5 FCE elective courses (or up to 4. elective courses if s/he decides not to pursue a second practicum in Term 4).
 These courses provide an important component of the Health Promotion curriculum.
 Through electives, students can tailor their academic work to suit their professional needs and career interests.